Skip to content

 High-demand roles:

-Hiring reality: NEOM actively recruits from major consulting firms (McKinsey, Boston Consulting, Deloitte) and engineering firms (Bechtel, Jacobs).
+Hiring reality: The flagship giga-project actively recruits from top-tier strategy consultancies, the Big Four, and major engineering firms.
 Lateral hires are competitive; you need specific masterplan or smart-city experience.

 High-demand roles:

-Hiring reality: KAEC is more accessible than NEOM; roles are steady and less fashionable, which means less competitive hiring.
+Hiring reality: the Rabigh operational SEZ is more accessible than the flagship giga-project; roles are steady and less fashionable, which means less competitive hiring.
 More viable for career changers into logistics/operations.

 High-demand roles: